batect/batect.dev/docs/getting-started/introduction.md

 ## Why would I use Batect?

-Every application has a build environment - the tools and configuration needed to take the source code and produce an artifact ready for use.
+Every application has a build environment - the tools and configuration needed to take the source code and produce an artefact ready for use.

 However, setting this up can be time consuming and frustrating.
 Too often new team members' first experience on